libraries-archives-DH/libraries-archives-dh.github.io/author-guide.md

-# _Author Guidelines_
+layout: page
+title: "Author Guide"
+permalink: /author-guide/

-# _Libraries, Archives, and the Digital Humanities_
+# Author Guide for _Libraries, Archives, and the Digital Humanities_
 _Isabel Galina Russell and Glen Layne-Worthey, editors_

 ## General overview

-The final chapter should be a maximum of 6,500 words, including bibliography and annexes.
-Please keep in mind that all references, notes, and bibliographies or reference lists are included in the agreed word count.
+The final chapter should be a maximum of **6,500 words**, including bibliography and annexes.
+Please keep in mind that all references, notes, bibliographies, and reference lists are included in the agreed word count.

-Please send us a first draft of your chapter by *1 August 2022*.
-The editors will read drafts and send comments on *1 September 2022*.
-Final drafts are then due on *31 October 2022*.
+Please send us a first draft of your chapter by **1 August 2022**.
+The editors will read drafts and send comments on **1 September 2022**.
+Final drafts are then due on **31 October 2022**.

 The chapters should be presented according to the Taylor & Francis Group (Routledge) manuscript guidelines:
 <https://www.routledge.com/our-customers/authors/publishing-guidelines>.